HenryVantieghem/THE-TONIGHT-APP/GENIUS_PROMPT.md

 - React Navigation for screen navigation

 **What I Need:**
-1. Fix file upload to work reliably in React Native - use expo-file-system to read files as base64, convert to Uint8Array, upload to Supabase storage
+1. Fix file upload to work reliably in React Native - use fetch() to read local file:// URIs as Blob, upload Blob directly to Supabase storage (expo-file-system is DEPRECATED in SDK 54+)
 2. Fix location search flow - when user selects location in LocationSearchScreen, it should update PostPreviewScreen's selectedLocation state properly WITHOUT passing functions in navigation params
 3. Ensure the entire flow works: Camera → PostPreview → LocationSearch → PostPreview (with updated location) → Create Post → Success
+4. Ensure Supabase storage policies exist for authenticated users to upload to their own folder

 **Critical Requirements:**
 - NO function callbacks in navigation params (causes serialization warnings)
-- File upload MUST work with local file:// URIs from camera/image picker
+- File upload MUST use fetch() + blob() - NOT expo-file-system (deprecated in SDK 54)
 - Location updates MUST persist when returning from LocationSearchScreen
 - All error handling must be comprehensive with user-friendly messages
 - Code must be production-ready and handle edge cases
+- Supabase storage policies MUST allow authenticated users to upload to buckets

 **Files to Focus On:**
 - src/services/posts.ts - File upload logic